Black Spade Capital Aims to Build an SPAC-themed Portfolio

-HONG KONG, Feb 22, 2021 - (ACN Newswire) - 2020 proved to be a great year for Special Purpose Acquisition Companies (SPACs).
+HONG KONG SAR - Media OutReach - 22 February 2021 - 2020 proved to be a great year for Special Purpose Acquisition Companies (SPACs).
 The market saw more high-profile investors joining the party while a record number of companies went public through this unique structure.
 With a whopping US$80 billion raised by over 230 blank-cheque companies, SPAC IPOs not only represented approximately 50% of total IPO issuance in the US in 2020, the massive amount raised by SPACs even eclipsed traditional IPOs last year.

 SPAC Trend Continues To Heat Up